 1. Azzam | 590 feet

-Her length only came to be as such to incorporate everything required for the interiors, which added an extra 35 metres to her overall size.
-She’s also designed to look smaller than she actually is, with a blend between indoor and outdoor living.
+Her length only came to be as such to incorporate everything required for the interiors, which added an extra 35 meters to her overall size.
+She’s also designed to look smaller than she actually is, with a blend of indoor and outdoor living.
 It took more than 4000 people to build Azzam, clocking up six million man-hours over a period of four years.

 LOA: 590 feet (180 metres) Builder: Lurssen Country of build: Germany Year of build: 2013 Yacht owner: Sheikh Khalifa bin Zayed Al Nahyan Yacht price: $600 million Number of guests: 36 Number of crew: 60